 2. Corporate MOOCs are likely to produce a breed of community managers who will be a cross between enterprise community managers and learning experience designers.

-3. Corporate MOOCs – if done right – have the potential to bridge many of the currently existing organizational silos
+3. Corporate MOOCs – if done right – have the potential to bridge many of the currently existing organizational silos.

 I have briefly explained each of my points: